Quick/Nimble/README.md

 ## Installing Nimble as a Submodule

-To use Nimble as a submodule to test your iOS or OS X applications, follow these 4 easy steps:
+To use Nimble as a submodule to test your macOS, iOS or tvOS applications, follow these 4 easy steps:

 1. Clone the Nimble repository
 2. Add Nimble.xcodeproj to the Xcode workspace for your project